r0bs/tasg/README.md

 **Production version / Demo: [tasg.one](https://tasg.one)**

 tasg is a task managment tool build with React and Redux.
-Users can save their tasks to their Google account and manage their tasks with tasg or any compatible softwares, also interchangeably.
+Users can save tasks to their Google account and manage them with tasg or any compatible softwares, also interchangeably.

 ## Setup

 ### Build
-Clone the repository and within the main directory run:
+Clone the repository.
+Within the main directory run:

 ```
 npm i &&